imagej/imagej.github.io/_pages/techniques/segmentation.md

 -   To deselect a portion of the image, select {% include key keys='Shift|left click' %}
     -   [More information](/ij/docs/guide/146-27.html#sub:Create-Selection)

-{% include img src="/media/techniques/reverted-tree.png" width="300" caption="Selections on the reverted image" %}
+{% include img src="reverted-tree" width="300" caption="Selections on the reverted image" %}

 ### Transferring Selections